tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ## Check Ad Blockers
 - Install uBlock Origin
 - Remove and reinstall AdNauseam to trigger the first-run page
-- check if there is a warning about other ad blockers on first-run page,menu and vault
+- check if there is a warning about other ad blockers on the first-run page,menu and vault
-- click 'disable' button on the warning message, it should lead to the extension page
+- click the 'disable' button on the warning message, it should lead to the extension page
-- disable uBlock and check whether the message is gone in vault and menu.(If the page was opened, it need to be refreshed)
+- disable uBlock and check whether the message is gone in vault and menu.
+(If the page was opened, it need to be refreshed)

   _Test this for Adblock Plus/AdBlock/uBlock as well